Moment

 Focal length: Full-frame around 24mm to 40mm ranges; APS-C 15-24mm; MFT 10-17mm

-Wide lenses are helpful in filming master shots of a whole scene or for achieving closeness within cramped spaces.
+Wide lenses help film master shots of a whole scene or achieve closeness within cramped spaces.
 They’re easy to hold in the hand, and their perspective is dramatic with a quality depth of field.
-Colseups will be more distorted, however, which is a noted drawback.
+However, closeups will be more distorted, which is a drawback.
+But Wdie lenses are super popular for filmmakers because they ensure you never miss a good shot; everything is already lined up in the frame.

 Standard Angle